How to Thanksgiving 101

 If you want a different sweet side dish, the Brown Sugar Acorn Squash fits the bill and makes a pretty presentation:

 If someone asks you if they can bring something, SAY YES!!
 Don’t be a hero.
 Have them bring a dessert, or an appetizer.
 Or rolls.
-Wine?
-Beer?
-Yes, please.
+Or the mashed potatoes.
+Even wine and beer are a huge help.

 Saturday